 - red wine vinegar

-- Mix tortellini and vegetables together.
-Adjust with more dressing & cheese, if necessary.
+In a large bowl, mix tortellini and vegetable mixture together.
+Adjust with more dressing and cheese, if necessary.

-- Can be kept in the refrigerator for several days.
-Just be careful not to use ingredients that will get soggy (cut tomatoes, pepperoni, cubed cheese, etc), unless you’re eating all right away.
+This salad can be kept in the refrigerator for several days.
+Just be careful not to use ingredients that will get soggy (cut tomatoes, pepperoni, cubed cheese, cucumbers, etc), unless you're eating all right away.